Private vs Public Health Insurance In Germany [English Guide]

 How much does private health insurance in Germany cost?

 A common way to reduce your monthly private health insurance costs in Germany is to accept a deductible as part of your tariff.
 Let’s say your deductible is 1.000 euros per year; you would cover any medical expenses up to that amount from your own pocket and will only get reimbursed after that.
-This is great for people who go to the doctor rarely.
+This is great for people who rarely go to the doctor.

 What is the insurance cover of private health insurance in Germany?